Origin of cosmological neutrino mass bounds: background $\textit{versus}$ perturbations: Data analysis and results

 An interesting feature of \cref{fig:triangle}, also visible in \cref{fig:cmb2}, is that when splitting neutrino masses into background and perturbations, $\sum m_\nu^\mathrm{Backg.}$ and $\sum m_\nu^\mathrm{Pert.}$ are partly degenerate.
 When $\sum m_\nu^\mathrm{Pert.}$ increases, the limit over $\sum m_\nu^\mathrm{Backg.}$ can relax by almost a factor of two.
 This is driven by opposite effects of background and perturbations: $\sum m_\nu^\mathrm{Backg.}$ suppresses structure formation due to the increased expansion rate of the Universe, whereas $\sum m_\nu^\mathrm{Pert.}$ enhances structure formation due to neutrinos clustering as matter.
 As described in the previous Section, this introduces opposite effects on the amplitude of CMB anisotropies, at intermediate $\ell$; and on CMB lensing, at high $\ell$.
 The degeneracy is not perfect, partly because increasing $\sum m_\nu^\mathrm{Backg.}$ also affects the CMB damping tail that is insensitive to $\sum m_\nu^\mathrm{Pert.}$.

-Overall, our results explicitly show that the CMB bound on $\sum m_\nu$ is mainly a limit on background effects, i.e., on how the neutrino energy density evolves with time.
+Overall, our results explicitly show that, while the CMB is sensitive both to background and perturbations effects, the limit on $\sum m_\nu$ is roughly dominated by background effects, i.e., by how the neutrino energy density evolves with time.
 Once we separate neutrino-mass effects into background and perturbations (the latter containing more direct ``kinematic'' signatures related to neutrino free-streaming), the limit on perturbations effects gets largely relaxed.
 This could serve as an insight for theories that evade cosmological neutrino mass bounds, as our results show that such theories should have a radiation-like dilution of the neutrino energy density until recombination.